MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/modify-long-term-backup-schedule.md

 manager: jsuri
 ---

-# Modify Long-Term Backup Schedule
+# Modify long-term backup schedule

 This article describes the scheduling options for long-term protection.

 You can use the **Modify Long-Term Schedule** screen to change your long-term backup schedule.
 The scheduling options depend on your retention range and backup frequency.